 The pedal hit the metal in August 1993 and Sticky Filth returned to Australia for 11 shows with the Sydney based Casualty before the storming punk pair flicked back across the Tasman for three New Zealand shows.
 One of the year’s highlights followed when Sticky Filth went on before US hardcore punks Suicidal Tendencies at Auckland’s Powerstation on October 25.

 1994 would be one of Sticky Filth’s pinnacle years.
 The rest of New Zealand got a look at the country’s best punk rock group on a national tour in February.
 Auckland in particular was seeing a fair bit of them, at Pod on March 2 and with American punks All at Pelican Club on April 6.
-Then it was back home for two shows at Section VIII with All.
+Then it was back home for a show at Section VIII with US band All.

 In early May Sticky Filth impressed with The Warners at Auckland’s The Powerstation.
 “What can I say?”
 RIU’s Donna Yuzwalk wrote.
 “Tonight they were New Zealand’s greatest punk rock band even though sound quality was poor and you couldn’t see them for dry ice for half the show depriving us of the spectacle of Craig, who is to the bass what David Mitchell (The 3Ds) is to the guitar.

 “Craig is hot wired to the fucking thing, he loves it, he abuses it, he makes it cry itself to sleep.
 He was in some kind of mood tonight and also knocked over his mic stand in disgust and bashed his bass up at the end of the show.
 Chris soloed wildly over the top and the drummer held it all together with his customary awesomeness and there was not one plodding lifeless moment in the entire set.”